Royalty free images are those that can used in a certain way by paying the photographer or the library a sum for the use of a Royalty Free licence.

 When an object – normally an image is available as Royalty Free, is does not mean that it is totally free to be used.

-It simply means, that…. the image on this page is of my own hand - taken on 19th November 2014.
-It is my image; I own the copyright; it is not available for download, and if I find that it is in use on another website, I will inform Google that the user is breaching my copyright, and that website will be then be penalised by Google.
+It means... the image on this page is of my own hand - taken on 19th November 2014.
+It is my image; I own the copyright; it is not available for download.
+If I find it in use on another website, I will inform Google that the user is breaching my copyright.
+That website will be then get penalised by Google.

 It is of suitable poor quality to ensure that it is not re-used without my permission.
 If I were to try and sell it through the Image Library that I use, they would not accept it for sale.
-IF it were offered for sale, then it would be with a royalty free licence, for no buyer would want exclusive right to it.
+If it got offered for sale, then it would be with a royalty free licence, for no buyer would want exclusive right to it.

 Providing you have permission to use it, you do not have to pay any ongoing ‘royalties’ to the copyright owner.
-In effect it is offered –sold- with a royalty free licence.
-If you buy an image from a picture library or a photographer, you will normally be offered one of two distinct ‘licences’ for its use.
+In effect it gets offered - sold - with a royalty free licence.
+If you buy an image from a picture library or a photographer, you may get offered one of two distinct 'licences' for its use.

 There are two basic licence types with which you can normally use an image.
 Both licences require that you purchase the permission to use the image in a specific way.
 You do NOT purchase the image or its copyright.